deploymenttheory/terraform-provider-microsoft365/docs/resources/graph_beta_device_and_app_management_windows_platform_script.md

 ### Optional

 - `assignments` (Attributes) The assignment configuration for this Windows Settings Catalog profile. (see [below for nested schema](#nestedatt--assignments))
-- `description` (String) Optional description for the device management script.
+- `description` (String) Optional description for the windows platform script.
 - `enforce_signature_check` (Boolean) Indicate whether the script signature needs be checked.
 - `role_scope_tag_ids` (List of String) List of Scope Tag IDs for this PowerShellScript instance.
 - `run_as_32_bit` (Boolean) A value indicating whether the PowerShell script should run as 32-bit.